tejasvi96/Federated-Learning-Library/README.md

 ![Images.](https://github.com/tejasvi96/Federated-Learning-Library/blob/main/images/FL_9.png?raw=True)

-We can draw the conclusion that the personalized model in AdaptiveFL is able to determine Non IDness of the data and decides on what contributions to take from the global model.
+We can draw the conclusion that the personalized model in AdaptiveFL is able to determine Non IIDness of the data and decides on what contributions to take from the global model.